 Social media is all about the rate of interaction and conversation.
 Without genuine conversations with your audience, there is simply no way to create a relationship from which you can start marketing and advertising to a target market.

-If you have a high rate of interaction on the page, this will nurture a sense of community on your social media account.
-This interaction will tell the social media network’s algorithms that people want to see your posts and hence, increase the amount of reach that your content receives.
+If you have a high interaction rate on the page, this will nurture a sense of community on your social media account.
+This interaction will tell the social media network’s algorithms that people want to see your posts and increase the amount of reach your content receives.

 2. Focus on Non-Product Related Posts and Creating Community

-When you think about it, Maslow’s hierarchy of needs can help guide marketing and advertising on social media.
+When considered, Maslow’s hierarchy of needs can help guide marketing and advertising on social media.
 For instance, the third level of this theory outlines the importance of love and belonging.

 Users will notice if you create a community and show them that you care.

-Neil Patel says that brands should always focus on non-product-related posts and start building a catalog of useful or helpful content that users will connect with in a meaningful way.
+Neil Patel says that brands should always focus on non-product-related posts and start building a catalog of useful content that users will connect with meaningfully.

 Showing ‘behind the scenes’ content is a great way to create a connection with social media users.
 Video footage is very effective in this respect.